 What novel verification methods might be needed for applications at these scales?

-Given the unique nature of the problem, this project will further focus on questions regarding the best use of observation in data assimilation methodologies, including their application to the creation of initial conditions by models and performing inline parameter estimation.
+Given the unique nature of the problem, this project will further focus on questions regarding the best use of observation in data assimilation methodologies, including their application to the creation of initial conditions by models and performing online [Secretariat] parameter estimation.

 Urban prediction for services: To connect user and stakeholder needs to modelling and observations, this project will focus on phenomena of relevance to the urban environment: